For full results of the study, please see the publication in the BMJ: https://www.bmj.com/content/374/bmj.n2106.full

-This is a synopsis of the RAPID-CTCA trial based upon the current version of the trial Protocol, version 4, 23-May-2016, which may be subject to change.
+This is a synopsis of the RAPID-CTCA trial based upon the current version of the trial Protocol, version 6, 19-07-2018, which may be subject to change.

 The trial aims to evaluate role of early CT Coronary Angiography in the evaluation, intervention and outcome of patients presenting to the Emergency Department with suspected or confirmed Acute Coronary Syndrome.

-The trial is funded by the NIHR HTA.
+The trial is funded by the NIHR Health Technology Assessment Programme.
 The trial has been adopted onto the NIHR portfolio and therefore is eligible to receive CRN support.

-Open parallel group randomised controlled trial of early computed tomography coronary angiography (CTCA) in patients presenting with suspected/confirmed acute coronary syndrome (ACS) to Emergency Departments (ED) and Medical Assessment Units.
+Open parallel group randomised controlled trial of early computed tomography coronary angiography (CTCA) in patients presenting with suspected/confirmed acute coronary syndrome (ACS) to Emergency Departments (ED) and Medical Assessment Units (MAUs).

 ~30 EDs, acute medical services, radiology and cardiology departments in tertiary/district general NHS hospitals.